InternetFriendsAdventures/InternetFriendsAdventures.github.io/_posts/2016-08-29-Flock-Drama.md

 tags: Total Drama Island
 ---

-Before getting into the details, I would like to tell anybody who is interested that we are available on another teamspeak server to talk at almost any time at [ts.crabcast.party](ts3server://ts.crabcast.party).
+Before getting into the details, I would like to tell anybody who is interested that we are available on another teamspeak server to talk at almost any time at [ts.crabcast.party](ts3server://ts.crabcast.party) if they are curious about the events that this document outlines.
 Also, Puffer does not know that I have written this, and it was posted without his permission.
 I just absolutely hate the way that this turned out for him because he was a valued community member at the flock, and I think that most of you will agree that he was treated very poorly.